asbjornrasen/cptd-cli/INSTRUCTION.md

 * `start:YYYYMMDD` - task start date in `YYYYMMDD` format.
 * `due:YYYYMMDD` - task deadline.
 * `id:Unique ID` - a unique task identifier that should not be changed after creation.
 It is recommended to use the `Gxxx_Pxx_Txx` structure.
-* `goals:Goal` - to which global goal this task belongs.
-* `project:Project` - to which project within the goal the task belongs.
 * `role:role,name` - indicates who is performing the task if it's not you (e.g., `role:other,Marina`).
 * `depends:on:<DependencyID>` - indicates a dependency on another task by its ID.
 * `method:method` - method or tool for completing the task (e.g., `method:anki`).